DEV Community

 • Middleware

 Middleware can decouple your authorization logic from your schema as with GraphQL Shield.
 Middleware authorization works best for rules that apply to your whole schema at once i.e. every query and resolver, since middleware doesn’t have more specific information for more complicated domain rules.
-Good middleware rules could be used to filter out invalid tokens, reject non-safelisted queries, or to calculate query complexity scores and reject overly expensive queries (e.g. see compgen).
+Good middleware rules could be used to filter out invalid tokens, reject non-safelisted queries, or to use calculated query complexity scores and reject overly expensive queries (e.g. see compgen).

 • Data Access Layer